 - A rental agreement, lease or mortgage on separate residences in each spouse’s name.
 These documents can be used to show that both you and your spouse were not only living in different places but also paying separate rents or mortgages.

 - Utility bills (for electricity, water, sewer and trash) for each separate residence.
 Utility bills are a simple way to show your individual residences were occupied, utility expenses were incurred and you were in fact living apart for the duration of the one-year period.

 - Cable, satellite TV and internet account statements.
 It is highly unlikely you and your spouse spend the same amount of time watching TV or going online.
 Individual account statements can help show your separate usage habits.

 - Bank statements.
 Being able to provide individual bank statements and accounts in each party’s name will be an important part of showing not only are you physically separated, but also that you have separated your financial responsibilities.

 - North Carolina voter registration cards.
 When you register to vote, your voter registration card will have your current address on it.
 This can be used to prove your residence.

 - Driver’s licenses, particularly if one spouse lives out of state.
 When one party moves out of state during the period of legal separation, the date on his or her driver’s license can help prove residency and show how long you have been living apart.

 - Military orders showing out-of-state or out-of-country assignment.
-If either party is a member of the military and has been relocated following the separation, a copy of the military orders can be used to show prove you have been living apart for the period in which you state.
+If either party is a member of the military and has been relocated following the separation, a copy of the military orders can be used to show proof you have been living apart for the period in which you state.

-If you have further questions, or need assistance with proving you and your spouse are separated in North Carolina, an attorney from our firm would be happy to discuss your case and advise you on how to proceed.
+If you have further questions or need assistance with proving you and your spouse are separated in North Carolina, an attorney from our firm would be happy to discuss your case and advise you on how to proceed.